10 Self Defense Tools You Can Legally Carry In Canada

 Work-related tasks (e.g., box cutters, utility knives)

 If law enforcement believes you are carrying a knife as a weapon, you could be charged with possession of a weapon for a dangerous purpose under the Criminal Code of Canada.
-In Canada, it's not illegal to carry a knife per se; but, it is illegal to carry a knife for the purposes of self-defense.
+In Canada, certain knives are prohibited weapons by design under federal regs.
+Any knife carried for self-defense risks s.88.

 5. Is It Legal to Carry a Tactical Pen in Canada?